-Click the image to see a searchable Concordia Neighborhood Map including all homes for sale.
+Click the image to see a fully searchable Concordia neighborhood map, including all homes for sale.

 Features of the Concordia Neighborhood

 Many of the names of Portland neighborhoods are significant.
-They can either refer to a founding member of the city’s elite, or have a connection to a historical aspect.
+They can either refer to a founding member of the city’s elite, or have a connection to the city’s history.
 In Concordia’s case, the neighborhood was named after this university, which was founded in 1905.

 Alberta Arts District

 The Alberta Arts District in Northeast Portland is located along NE Alberta Street and runs through the Concordia neighborhood as well as Vernon and King neighborhoods.
 “Alberta” by name, is not technically recognized as a standalone neighborhood but is often considered a district.

 To check out the wonderful shops and restaurants the Alberta Arts District has to offer, visit our district page by clicking the image below.

 Concordia Neighborhood Businesses of Note

 Much of the action in the Concordia neighborhood can be found on Alberta Street.
 However, you’ll find plenty of worthy businesses to frequent and support.
 Here are some of the gems to discover when you visit.